nishant2253/proofchain/implementation-summary.md

 - Gas optimization through efficient data structures and algorithms
 - Hardhat compilation and verification

+### Content Submission & Event Handling Fixes

+- Modified the `ContentSubmitted` event in `ProofChainMultiTokenVoting.sol` to include the `creator` (msg.sender) as an indexed argument.
+- Updated the ABI definition in `backend/services/blockchainService.js` to reflect the new `ContentSubmitted` event signature.
+- Corrected the event listener in `backend/services/blockchainService.js` to properly extract the `creator` from `event.args`.
+- Ensured the `CONTRACT_ADDRESS` in `backend/.env.example` and `frontend/.env.example` is consistently updated with the latest deployed `ProofChainMultiTokenVoting` contract address to prevent `invalid address` errors.

 ### Ethers.js Version Compatibility

 During the development process, we encountered and resolved a compatibility issue between newer versions of Hardhat (which uses ethers.js v6) and deployment scripts written for ethers.js v5: